osRoseDev/ClericController/README.md

 * Cleric take MP
 * Cleric take HP
 * Pause Script
+* Skips any buffs that are not defined (without delay)
+* All delays are configurable in the ini file.
+* Includes a compile script so you can make an .exe

+## Requirements
+* Download Authotkey 32-bit

 ## Configure the INI file
 **Important note: It seems impossible to reliably use the F10 (2nd) skillbar in windows 10.
 My advice is not to use the 2nd Skill Bar. **